 Another of Oxford’s historic pubs, it’s difficult to date when the Turf first came into existence but it was doing roaring trade by the 16th century – it’s even said that the Roundheads used to meet in the pub to discuss the future of the King during the English Civil War.

 Those days are long gone, but The Turf Tavern is still one of the best Oxford pubs thanks to its pretty beer garden, half-timbered building and comfortable interior.
 If you look hard enough, you can even spot a bit of the old city wall in the garden.

 Miraculously, The Turf is still very much a locals pub, despite being named in pretty much every Oxford travel guide out there.

-It’s run by Greene King- I’m not convinced by the cocktail menu but everything else comes up trumps.
+It’s run by Greene King and we’ll level with you – we’re not convinced by the cocktail menu but everything else comes up trumps.

 The King’s Arms

 The Kings Arms is another pub in close competition for the title of the oldest pub in Oxford – it opened in 1607 and has been a popular student haunt and local drinking spot ever since.

 The pretty pink buildings are festooned with flowers in the summer months – at which time, you should try and bag a bench outside for the perfect people-watching spot in the city.